infinum/android-handbook/Dependency injection.md

 	}
 ```

-4. We should create an AppComponent which will provide ApiService to all subcomponents which require it
+4. We should create an AppComponent which will provide ApiService to all subcomponents which require it.

 ```java
   	@Component(modules = ApiModule.class)